-Located at the corner of 6th Street and Vermont Avenue in Los Angeles’s central Koreatown neighborhood, this 12-story, 192,000 SF mixed-use residential project will completely reimagine an existing 1960s Department of Mental Health (DMH) office building.
-The new design takes advantage of the City of LA’s progressive adaptive reuse policies to provide the neighborhood with 172 new residential units.
-The decision to renovate, rather than tear down and build new, was both an economical and sustainable solution.
+Located at the corner of 6th Street and Vermont Avenue in Los Angeles’s central Koreatown neighborhood, this 12-story 192,000 SF mixed-use residential project will completely reimagine an existing 1960s Department of Mental Health (DMH) office building.
+The new design takes advantage of the City of LA’s progressive adaptive re-use policies to provide the neighborhood with 172 new residential units.
+The decision to renovate rather than tear down and build new was both an economical and a sustainable solution.
 The renovation will add a sky deck amenity space with a lap pool to the existing rooftop.
-Residents will also have access to a landscaped communal space on top of the stand-alone, four-story parking garage.
+Residents will also have access to a landscaped communal space on top of the stand-alone four-story parking garage.

-By upgrading the existing building, along with 4,700 SF of retail at the pedestrian level, Steinberg Hart formulated an original solution to re-purposing Los Angeles’s aging mid-century modern buildings, reducing blight in this rapidly improving neighborhood.
+By upgrading the existing building and 4,700 SF of retail at the pedestrian level, Steinberg Hart formulated an original solution to re-purposing Los Angeles’s aging mid-century modern buildings, reducing blight in this rapidly improving neighborhood.